 For ICAO CPL holders wanting to convert to an EASA frozen or restricted ATPL

 ICAO CPL licence holders or f-ATPL that have less than 1,500 hours total time, need to formally enroll into an EASA-approved ATPL theoretical ground course with an Approved Training Organization (ATO).
-On completion of passing all 13 ATPL theoretical examinations, you will need to complete an EASA conversion course for the Commercial Pilots License (CPL).
+After passing all 13 ATPL theoretical examinations, the candidate then needs to complete an EASA conversion course for the Commercial Pilots License (CPL).

-For ICAO / FAA / UK CAA ATPL licence holders wanting an EASA ATPL.
+For ICAO / FAA / UK CAA ATPL licence holders wanting to convert to an EASA ATPL

 If you have: